|Nutrition Facts (per serving)|

 Ambrosia travels well, provided you put it in a cooler, which makes it a great dish to bring to a cookout, potluck, or party.

-Stored in an airtight container, ambrosia keeps in the fridge for up to 3 days.
+Stored in an airtight container, ambrosia keeps in the fridge for up to three days.

 In a large bowl, toss the fruit and coconut until well blended.
 Refrigerate.